mrhenhan/hh.io/content/post/stochastic-regression-imputation/index.md

 {{< figure src="./compimp.png" title="Comparison of the original data to the imputations with regression and stochastic regression imputation.
 Reals missing values in red.">}}

-and the box-and-whiskers plot for all three completed data sets.
+The box-and-whiskers plot for all three completed data sets shows, that the

 {{< figure src="./compbox.png" title="Box-and-whiskers plot comparison of the original data distribution with the deterministic and stochastic imputation distributions.">}}

+distributions between the original data and both imputation methods do not deviate much from each other.

 ## Discussion